-Not only will you have the personalized guidance of your selected advisors, but we also want to help you develop new skills to grow your capacity as a leader.
-Participants in this project will attend an annual intensive 2-3-day leadership training designed to grow the network of skilled farmers and help them transfer their skills to new farmers just entering the field.
+Not only do participants have the personalized guidance of their selected advisors, but we also want to help develop new skills to grow leadership capacity.
+Participants in this project attend an intensive 2-3-day leadership training designed to grow a network of skilled farmers and help them transfer their skills to new farmers just entering the field.

 This project is a collaboration of the Cornell Small Farms Program, NY Farm Viability Institute, and NY FarmNet, made possible with funding from NYFVI and the Beginning Farmer and Rancher Development Program (BFRDP).

 Interested in Participating?